KevinMugele/rails-engine/README.md

 - [Contributors](#contributors)
 - [Deployed Endpoints](#deployed-endpoints)
 - [Project Configurations](#setup)
 ------

 ### <ins>Overview</ins>

-[Rails Engine](https://github.com/tvaroglu/rails-engine) is a 7 day, 1 person project, during Mod 3 of 4 for Turing School's Back End Engineering Program.
+[Rails Engine](https://github.com/tvaroglu/rails-engine) is a 7 day, 1 person project, during Mod 3 for Turing School's Back End Engineering Program.

 The challenge was to build a fully functional JSON API 1.0 - compliant REST API that exposes endpoints for multiple resources from a relational database, modeling a true back-end framework that could be consumed by an entirely separate front-end framework.